You are here

 How should practices respond to information they receive that might have an impact on the safety of patients?

-They need systems and processes to disseminate and act on information from external sources which could affect patient safety.
+They need systems and processes to disseminate and act on information.
+This includes information from external sources which could affect patient safety.

 This comes under our ‘safe’ key question, in particular S4: medicines management.